-Go to your thermostat and set it to “off.”
+Before starting the AC restart process, go to your thermostat and set it to “off”.
 This will stop your thermostat from calling your AC for cooling so you can reset the circuit breaker.

-The next 2 steps can be challenging for some...
-In any case, George Brazil has 24hr HVAC service, that provides AC repairs to Phoenix, Mesa, Gilbert, Scottsdale and more.
-(Psst, we have a coupon for $50 off any AC or heating repair.)
-Feel free to contact us:
+The next 2 steps can be challenging for some… In which case, Performance AC has 24hr HVAC service, that provides AC repairs to Tampa, Largo, Clearwater, St. Petersburg and more.
+(Psst, we have HVAC coupons too.)
+Feel free to contact us if you feel like you might struggle.

-Most likely, a power surge from the storm overloaded the AC’s circuit, causing the circuit breaker to “trip.”
-So you’ll need to reset it.
+Most likely, a power surge from the storm overloaded the AC’s circuit, causing the circuit breaker to ‘trip.’
+So, to start the AC reset, you’ll first need to reset the circuit breaker.

 The circuit breaker box (a grey metalic box) is usually located in these areas: